hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `enable_google_ml_integration` - (Optional) Enables [Cloud SQL instances to connect to Vertex AI](https://cloud.google.com/sql/docs/postgres/integrate-cloud-sql-with-vertex-ai) and pass requests for real-time predictions and insights.
 Defaults to `false`.

 * `disk_autoresize` - (Optional) Enables auto-resizing of the storage size.
 Defaults to `true`.
+Note that if `disk_size` is set, future `terraform apply` calls will attempt to delete the instance in order to resize the disk to the value specified in disk_size if it has been resized.
+To avoid this, ensure that `lifecycle.ignore_changes` is applied to `disk_size`.

 * `disk_autoresize_limit` - (Optional) The maximum size to which storage capacity can be automatically increased.
 The default value is 0, which specifies that there is no limit.

 * `disk_size` - (Optional) The size of data disk, in GB.
 Size of a running instance cannot be reduced but can be increased.
 The minimum value is 10GB.
+Note that this value will override the resizing from `disk_autoresize` if that feature is enabled.
+To avoid this, set `lifecycle.ignore_changes` on this field.

 * `disk_type` - (Optional) The type of data disk: PD_SSD or PD_HDD.
 Defaults to `PD_SSD`.